Kyubyong/dc_tts/README.md

 ### Prerequisites

 This is the most important part.
 If you want this to work, make sure you have the following things installed.
-Since the model uses and old version of python and tensorflow, I suggest creating a virtual environment and install everything there.
+Since the model uses an old version of python and tensorflow, I suggest creating a virtual environment and install everything there.

 * []() Python 3.6
 * []() Tensorflow 1.15.0